jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

 Then there is js_of_ocaml -- it is a fork of the OCaml compiler, and it produces Javascript instead of native binaries.
-But it is very isolated from the Javascript ecosystem - it can make use of OCaml libraries, but nothing from npm.
+You can use any native OCaml library here, but it is not easy to interop with the Javascript ecosystem.

 :::